Heather Lawrenson Dip.Couns., Registered Member BACP

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 It's important you find a counsellor you can feel at ease with - my initial session with you is at a reduced cost of £25 (individual) £35(couples) for 45 minutes and you can then decide if what I offer feels right for you.

 Each future session after this lasts for 1 hour and my fees are:

 £45 Couple Counselling

-Please note that I also offer some reduced rates in order to help those on low incomes access counselling - we can talk this through during your initial session.
+Please note that I also offer some concessions in order to help those on low incomes access counselling - we can talk this through during your initial session.

 I work from rooms based in an area just on the outskirts of Penzance - with a bus stop nearby and not too far from the train station at Penzance.